 The best way to be in good health is to be grateful for each day and appreciate the moments I am living – ironically this is a lot easier when in good health.

 Noticing the aliveness of the body feels pleasurable and there is palpable relief if any tension is found and released.
 Mindfulness can be as simple as noticing the breathing.

 I’ve been writing a thought a day here for the previous few days.
 I will flip now to an actual pen and paper because the closeness to the handwritten words feels more personal to me.

 If you are truly happy, it is impossible to be petty, self-absorbed or unkind.
 Happiness lives in a much better place.

 Cats and dogs are similar, only in that they both like living with you.
 Cats are beautiful, elegant, magical; it feels like you are honoured if they grace you with their attention.
-Dogs love you; all they want is to run and play, sniff things, eat food, and mostly importantly: your affection.
+Dogs love you – all they want is to run and play, sniff things, eat food, and most importantly: your affection.

 The content is currently about 8,000 words.

 If you choose to share in the happiness of others, rather than compulsively dwelling in negatives, then you have happiness for free.